 CAN Bus Driven Gauges

 Some OEM gauges operate over CAN.
 The development team has added support for a few select gauges, accessible under the CAN Broadcasting menu.
-Currently, the Nissan 350Z tachometer and temperature gauge are supported, as are some mid 2000s Fiat / Alfa / Lancia products.
 Support for other CAN dashes may be added in the future, while dashes that use other data hardware besides CAN may be supported by future expansion modules.

 Aftermarket Race Dashes